Spirituality & The Brain (Home Page)

 Do you think current research in neurotheology and magnetic stimulation may have some political consequences.
 In other words, may they become, in the hands or sects, malignant gurus or dictators, an instrument of propaganda or brain control ?
 Or, on the contrary, ways to escape some kind of control?

 First of all, there are already many kinds of “mind control” in existence.
 Psychiatric medications allow the control of emotions.
 There are compounds called nootropics that can enhance intelligence, memory, and even creativity.
 Meditation has helped many people to control the overall activity of their minds.
 It can make it less busy.
 In fact, some meditation traditions refer to the “monkey mind”, and teach that their techniques can help to overcome it.
 In prisons, solitary confinement is used as a punishment for breaking prison rules, but in fact, it can often be a tool for breaking a prisoner’s sense of independence.
-As for whether or not magnetic Brain stimulation can be used to control a person’s mind, I think the answer is no.
+As for whether magnetic brain stimulation can be used to control a person’s mind, I think the answer is no.

 Dr. Michael A. Persinger, together with his colleague Laura Baker, has published studies describing their success in using magnetic stimulation for patients who became depressed following traumatic brain injury.
 The technology was quite successful for that, and given that the direction of a person’s thoughts changes when they become depressed, it can be said to have controlled their minds.
 But this is not much different from the effects of antidepressant medications.
 Certainly it was more effective in that the patients did not have to have sessions several times a day, the way they have to take antidepressants.
 But is this mind control?
 Perhaps.
 It depends on what you think of mind control is.
 If mind control is considered to be a way of doing propaganda, then the answer is absolutely no.